badd-labs/badd-labs/lab3/README.md

 sudo apt install nodejs
 ```

+You can also refer here: <https://nodejs.org/en/download/>

+You can refer <https://nodejs.org/dist/> for specific versions of `node.js`.
+This lab is tested with:

+`node.js`: v8.11.1
+`npm`: v5.6.0
+`web3`: v0.20.0

+You can install the latest versions and work with them if you would prefer.

 ### Lab Description:

 The Blockchain technology can be used in applications beyond cryptocurrency.
 In this lab, we explore the Blockchain application for logging the operation trace of a remote file-storage service.
 This features a common use of the Blockchain, that is, making the data about a third-party transparent to invite trusts.
-The learning objective of this lab is for students to design and implement a simple service for secure distributed file system (SDFS) and use the Blockchain technology to log the service.
+The learning objective of this lab is for students to design and implement a simple service for secure distributed file system (SDFS) and use the Blockchain technology to log the service related information.
 The target system consists of a client supporting multiple file-system users and a server storing a file.

 #### Lab Environment: